DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 ## Where to apply

-You can use [Apply for teacher training](https://www.gov.uk/apply-for-teacher-training) to apply for any postgraduate teacher training course.
+You can use [Apply for teacher training](https://www.gov.uk/apply-for-teacher-training) to apply for postgraduate teacher training.

 This service has replaced the UCAS postgraduate teacher training application.

 ## When to apply